BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/block/block-header.md

 | exponent | 1 byte | byte | Used to calculate the offset for the signficand.
 The actual exponent is `8 * (exponent - 3)`. |
 | significand | 3 byte | bytes | The significand, or mantissa, of the value. |

-Ultimately, the difficulty target is equal to:
+Ultimately, the target is equal to:
 <pre>significand * 2<sup>(8 * (exponent - 3))</sup></pre>